 *More notes are at the end of the epilogue.

 Anakin wished that he didn't remember the journey to the Transvision Tower.
 It would have been so much easier if it had passed on swift wings and in a blur of bliss.
 Instead, the air taxi seemed to take forever.
 Whereas before both air and ground traffic had been light, now it seemed to have trebled in volume.
 It was all he could do not to wrest the controls from the garrulous Gungan driver and proceed to break all traffic codes to get where they were going faster.

-Her heat and softness pressed to his side was a siren call exceeded only by the scent of her; a mouth-watering, insanity-inducing scent that he took deep into his body with every inhalation.
+Her heat and softness pressed to his side wasn't helping, nor was inhaling her perfume with every breath.
 Luckily for him, Padmé didn't seed to mind that he wasn't being the attentive and charming lover that she deserved.
 At last, the prime residential tower where she lived came into view.
 She turned her head as the driver slowed to approach the correct landing pad and brushed a kiss to his shoulder.
-Force!
-Was she teasing him?
-Anakin felt the shiver down to his boots and slid his eyes closed.
+It was the same casual affection he'd once taken for granted, but right now he felt anything but casual.
+Anakin slid his eyes closed.
 He was so tense that coloured lights danced along his eyelids.

 He would not pounce the moment they were alone, he vowed.
 Such behaviour might have been acceptable back when he'd been a Jedi and she'd been a senator and all they'd had was stolen hours between month-long missions, but not now.
 Now was different.
 Okay, so he'd gone from utterly alone and grieving for her for decades to yearning from a distance over the last six months, but that was no excuse.